greenLogic/frankmelendez/content/samples/diagrams-flowcharts/index.md

 ---
 date: "2019-03-06"
-description: Guide to Mermaid usage in Congo
+description: Guide to Mermaid usage in Blowfish
 summary: It's easy to add diagrams and flowcharts to articles using Mermaid.
 tags:
 - mermaid